Misencik Funeral Home

 ELYRIA TOWNSHIP - Frank J. Gall, known for decades as "the Gazda" of city politics in Lorain, was called Saturday from his home in Elyria Township for a more important meeting elsewhere.
 He was 96.

-A veteran of World War II and the Korean War, Gall spent more than two decades as city clerk of Lorain, earning the Hungarian title meaning "master" or "host" among city politicians for his role in guiding new city officials and members of the press through the ins-and-outs of City Hall.
+, Gall spent more than two decades as city clerk of Lorain, earning the Hungarian title meaning "master" or "host" among city politicians for his role in guiding new city officials and members of the press through the ins-and-outs of City Hall.

 Without Gall, a past president and chairman of the American Hungarian Citizens Club, Lorain's International Festival may never have become a reality.
 In news reports from April 1967, Gall was credited with organizing the meeting that brought together 40-some different cultural heritage groups that set an agenda for the event.
 Three months later, the first festival was held, coinciding with the Fourth of July holiday.